MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-workload-group-transact-sql.md

 Alters the default importance of a request for the workload group.

 QUERY_EXECUTION_TIMEOUT_SEC = value
-Alters the maximum time, in seconds, that a query can execute before it is cancelled.  value must be 0 or a positive integer.
+Alters the maximum time, in seconds, that a query can execute before it is canceled.
+Value must be 0 or a positive integer.
 The default setting for value is 0, which means unlimited.

 ## Permissions